Damimd10/shipwell/README.md

 ## Tools

-- Eslint and Prettier: Use eslint to be aware of errors that are overlooked and prettier to have a single convinced style of code.
+- Eslint and Prettier: eslint and prettier were included in this project to ensure consistency and style conventions in the codebase

-- Axios: While I could use fetch for such a simple interface I preferred to use a secure and scalable system as the architecture progresses.

 - Hooks: The new react proposal changes the paradigm of assembly of components and reduces them to very simple and reusable components, so choose to use it.